 Many high schools have programs that help you prepare for your post-high school plans while simultaneously completing your graduation requirements.
-Here are three popular options:
+Here are several popular options:

 One good way to explore a career field is through community service.
 Some high schools have a community service graduation requirement or elective.
 Fulfilling this requirement is an opportunity to explore areas of interest to you.